dlvdls18/DTest/README.md

 ## Basics

-These are the arguments for using `DTest`:
+These are the arguments of `DTest` function:

 --------------------------------------------------------------
 |  Name   |     Type     |       Description      | Required |